As someone that buys and sells large tracts of land for a living, I see both sides of the question, “Do I need a Survey when Buying Land?”, every day.

 When would you NOT want to get a survey when buying land?
 And why would you NOT want to get a survey when buying land?

 Another situation where a buyer may pass on paying for a survey is if they are an adjoining landowner.
 Much of our land for sale is large tracts of timberland that may go on the market only once or twice in someone’s lifetime.
-If we have a neighbor whose land has been in the family for generations, they probably know our parcel as well as their own, and therefore are very comfortable with the boundary lines and acreage.
-Therefore paying for a new survey isn’t necessary in their eyes.
+If we have a neighbor whose land has been in the family for generations, they probably know our parcel as well as their own.
+Therefore they’d be very comfortable with the boundary lines and acreage.
+In this case, paying for a new survey isn’t necessary in their eyes.

 Many institutional land buyers will skip the survey when purchasing land.
-When they buy a package of, say, 30 tracts totaling 4500-5000 acres as a timber investment, they will just use the legal descriptions for the purchase to save time and money.
+Say they buy a package of 30 tracts totaling 4500-5000 acres as a timber investment.
+In this case they will just use the legal descriptions for the purchase.
+This helps to save time and money.

 Lastly, sometimes the numbers just don’t add up.
-If you are comfortable with previous timber maps or compartment maps or county GIS mapping systems, that may be enough precision for your needs.
-If you are paying $3500 per acre, for 122 acres and spend $15,000 to find out that the 122 acres is actually 120 acres…well as they say, the juice ain’t worth the squeeze.
+If you are comfortable with previous timber maps or compartment maps or county GIS mapping systems, that may be enough precision for you.
+If you are paying $3500 per acre, for 122 acres and spend $15,000 to find out that the 122 acres is actually 120 acres… Well as they say, the juice ain’t worth the squeeze.

 Licensed Broker Florida and Georgia

 If you have any questions about the land buying process or would like to start looking at land for purchase, start browsing the listings on our website www.countrytracts.com and give us a call.